Gabourey Sidibe Weight Loss Surgery: Actress Shares Before And After Pictures

 “I’ve been meetings so many straight men who are like my friends, and now I’m in the mood where I’m like, ‘All right, we’ve got to be more than friends.’
 I want the universe to hear that!
 I want to be in a relationship, and I feel like I’d be doing myself a disservice if I don’t, so I do.”

-While she is now ready for a relationship, Sidibe reflects on her self described “Hoe Phase” in her early 20’s which she says was very important in shaping the person she has become.
+While she is now ready for a relationship, Sidibe reflects on her self-described “Hoe Phase” in her early 20s which she says was very important in shaping the person she has become.

 “I’m very, very grateful for this time in my life where I didn’t want to be in a relationship, but I also wanted somebody to look at me — somebody that I didn’t particularly care about.
 I just wanted to bump up against somebody, honestly.”